nudge-now/sdk-android/README.md

 ### Give Reward

-When you set 'Reward Item' section of the announcement campaign or 'Inventive item' section of the incentivized CPI & CPA campaign, you should implement this 'reward item' code to give an reward item to your users.
+When you set 'Reward Item' section of the reward campaign or 'Inventive item' section of the incentivized CPI & CPA campaign, you should implement this 'reward item' code to give an reward item to your users.

 Implementing reward item codes, you can check if your user has any reward to receive, and then will be noticed with an reward item info.